webclinic017/QuantStopTerminal/docs/DevelopmentEnvironmentWindows.md

 * [Taskfile](https://taskfile.dev/#/installation)
   1. Follow the [instructions](https://taskfile.dev/#/installation)

+**Note:** If you want to build the Windows installer for QuantstopTerminal, you must also install [WixToolset.](https://wixtoolset.org/releases/)
+This toolset makes a standard .msi installer for the executables within QuantstopTerminal.

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.